Skip to content

 Disgust

-Definition: A feeling of revulsion or strong disapproval aroused by something unpleasant.
+Definition: Revulsion or strong disapproval aroused by something unpleasant.

 Wikipedia: Disgust